Getting to our Headingley Campus

 Making the most of your visit

 Stick around for dinner, there are lots of tasty options in Headingley, from big names like Nandos and Pizza Express to smaller independent eateries like local favourite Thai Sabai.
-If you have a sweet tooth, you can pick up a cupcake from Love Rouge, a bakery set up by two of our graduates.

 If you have the time, you should try and see a bit of Leeds too, to get a feel for where you could be living.
 Leeds is a busy, vibrant city with lots to do.
 Have a look at what’s on and make a night of it!